Quplet/FixedVillageTrades/README.md

 This mod can function entirely serverside.
 It is not necessary to install it on the client.
 Servers this is installed on can have vanilla players join and experience the effects.
 The only catch is if you utilize the Max Discount feature.
-If you employ this feature, and the clients don't have the mod installed as well, it will display the wrong price if the discount would normally be below the threshold.
+If you employ this feature, and the clients don't have the mod installed as well, it will display the wrong price if the discounted price would normally be below the threshold.
 It does not require the Fabric API, only the fabric loader.

 ## License